Our top tips for your stay in Amsterdam

 Definitely the best way to get around town!
-These are bikes that don’t make you stand out as a tourist, and they are located in our street too!
+These are bikes that don’t make you stand out as a tourist, and they are located just around the corner.

-Frederic Rent-a-bike, pay at Binnen Wieringerstraat 23 – from €10 for the day, rates decrease the longer you rent.
+Frederic Rent-a-bike, Binnen Wieringerstraat 23 – from €10 for the day, rates decrease the longer you rent.